-For the three and twelve months ended December 31, 2021, cash provided by operating activities improved over the same periods in 2020, with positive movements in non-cash working capital, partially offset by lower net earnings.
+For the twelve months ended December 31, 2021, cash provided by operating activities decreased over the same period in 2020 primarily due to the net loss in 2021 compared with net earnings in 2020, partially offset by positive movements in non-cash working capital.
 Movements in non-cash working capital and other are explained in the "Financial Position" section of this MD&A.